-The purpose of this section is to provide information to applicants and licensees regarding the NRC staff's plans for using this draft regulatory guide.
+The purpose of this section is to provide information to applicants and licensees regarding the NRC staff's plans for using this regulatory guide.
 No backfitting is intended or approved in connection with the issuance of this guide.

-This draft guide has been released to encourage public participation in its development.
-Except in those cases in which an applicant or licensee proposes an acceptable alternative method for complying with the specified portions of the NRC's regulations, the methods to be described in the active guide reflecting public comments will be used in the evaluation of submittals in connection with radiological consequences at nuclear power reactors.
+Except when an applicant or licensee proposes an acceptable alternative method for complying with the specified portions of the NRC's regulations, the methods described in this guide will be used by the NRC staff in the evaluation of radiological consequences of design basis accidents at light-water nuclear power reactors for which the construction permit or license application is docketed after the issue date of this guide and at plants for which the licensee voluntarily commits to the provisions of this guide.